Seattle City Council passes new “JumpStart” tax on high salaries paid by big businesses

 The council intends to consider a more detailed spending plan in the coming weeks, Mosqueda has said.
 Mosqueda, who chairs the council’s budget committee, has said the committee will consider those bills July 15.
 The tax won’t take effect until next year; to provide coronavirus relief this year, the city would borrow from its emergency and rainy-day funds.

 Dozens of community groups, social service nonprofits and religious groups endorsed the JumpStart tax in recent weeks.
 During a public comment period Monday, speakers overwhelmingly supported the measure.
-Labor was split in 2018, with unionized service workers backing the head tax and unionized construction workers opposing it.
+Labor was split in 2018, with unionized service workers backing the head tax and construction workers opposing it.
 Unions across the board were united this time.

 The Seattle Metropolitan Chamber of Commerce, the Downtown Seattle Association and a number of neighborhood business associations opposed it.
 Amazon declined to comment Monday.
 The Downtown Seattle Association didn’t comment on whether business leaders will launch a campaign for a voter referendum, as they did in 2018.